mth/u-boot-odroid-m2/README.md

 It is possible to have HDMI output on the installed Linux, provided that it uses at least 6.13 kernel compiled with `CONFIG_ROCKCHIP_DW_HDMI_QP` enabled and video mode (for example video=1920x1080@60) is given on kernel command line.
-The support in 6.13 is also limited to more standard video modes up to 4K resolution.
-This is likely to improve in future, but currently it means that you need UART console to use some Linux distributions installer.
+The support in 6.13 is also limited to few standard video modes.
+Better video modes and HDMI audio support is expected in the Linux 6.15 kernel, and I plan to update this U-Boot build to newer device tree after that.

+Currently you need UART console to use Linux distributions installers.